 When we look it up in the dictionary, flow means to move in a continuous and smooth way.
 We normally use flow to denote the movement of things or people through a stream or system.
 Are they flowing smoothly?
 Are there impediments that block the flow of things?

 In terms of work, flow denotes the manner by which items, information, or people go through business processes and systems.
 Although it is expected that things won’t always flow smoothly in business operations, organizations strive to make things flow as efficiently as possible.
-This is because a stable flow of work enables businesses to deliver faster and in good quality to its customers.
-In order to achieve this, there must first be a way for teams to visualize their current state processes.
+This is because a stable work flow enables businesses to deliver faster and in good quality to their customers.
+To achieve this, there must first be a way for teams to visualize their current state processes.
 This is so that they become aware of interruptions or bottlenecks in their processes and can better assess if they are operating at an optimal capacity.

 This is where Kanban comes to play.